Table of Contents

-Utilizing the Cyclamen's blooming span by growing them in containers is also an excellent idea.
+It is also an excellent idea to utilize the Cyclamen's blooming span by growing them in containers.
 You can relocate your container-grown Cyclamen to a position of honour on the porch or inside your house while they bloom.
 You can move the plants away once the flowers have faded.

 The Middle East is thought to be the origin of the cyclamen plant.
 It is a widely grown plant in nations like Syria, Palestine, Israel, Greece, and even the Mediterranean Islands.
 This flower first became fashionable in France in the early 1900s.

 They prefer to be out in the open in a partly shaded environment.
-Because they require little maintenance and are frequently grown in pots, it is a popular option for home décor.
+Because they require little maintenance and are frequently grown in pots, they are a popular option for home décor.
 They can reach a height of 10 inches.